 Leaving Speyside we travel back through wonderful scenery and enjoy the stunning views of the East Highlands on our return to Inverness.

-During the summer months most distilleries have a ‘silent season’ when there is no whisky production for a number of weeks.
+During the summer months most distilleries have a silent season when there is no whisky production for a number of weeks.
 Distillery tours still operate but without production in the background.
-2017 dates for silent season for Glenlivet where from 11th June to 24th July.
+2017 dates for silent season for Glenlivet were from mid-June to late-July.
 Please note that 2018 dates should be relatively similar but are subject to change by the distilleries.